 Under Texas law, not everyone is eligible for Chapter 7 bankruptcy in the state.
 To determine if you qualify, you must meet specific criteria, including:

-- Median Income: First, you need to see if your income is above or below the median income for Texas residents.
+- Median Income: Texas eligibility uses U.S. Trustee median family income figures that are updated several times a year; use the current Texas table for cases filed on or after the effective date shown.
 If it is below the median income, you qualify to file Chapter 7 bankruptcy.
 Conversely, if it is above the median income, you must proceed to the next step – the means test.

-- Means Test: The means test adds debt into the mix to see if you can file for Chapter 7.
-You will compile your debt and subtract it from your gross income.
+- Means Test: The Chapter 7 means test compares your current monthly income to Texas’s median and, if above, applies allowed expense deductions (IRS standards and specified amounts) to determine presumed abuse.
+See 11 U.S.C. § 707(b)(2) and Official Forms 122A-1/122A-2.
 If your income exceeds the medium amount, by doing this, you might then be below that level.
 If your income exceeds the median amount despite subtracting your debt, you might file for Chapter 13, which allows you to use the extra income to pay off your debt.

 - Credit Counseling: When filing for Chapter 7 bankruptcy in Texas, you must complete a credit counseling course from an approved agency within 180 days.
 This course can help you explore alternatives to bankruptcy.